-If you are applying for RPEL against a Masters degree then you will not be entitled to the Postgraduate Loan as this is awarded to students who are studying a full 180 credit stand-alone Masters degree only.
+If you are applying for RPEL against a master's degree then you won't be entitled to the postgraduate loan as this is awarded to students who are studying a full 180 credit stand-alone master's degree only.

-There is a contact point in each School to assist applicants with the RPL process:
+There is a contact point in each School to help applicants with the RPL process: